-The installation is considered as rigid if the displacement measured at ground level after the impact test is not more than 0,01 m.
+ror some tests a rigid installation as described in 5.2.3 may be requested.
+The installation is considered as rigid if the displacement measured at ground level after the impact of the is not more than 0,01 m.
+Some tests a rigid installation as described in 5.2.3 may be requested.